Wolfgang Beck

 Wolfgang Beck is a German inorganic chemist who contributed to organometallic chemistry as well.
-He was a professor at Ludwig Maximilian University of Munich.
+He was a professor at LMU Munich.

-Beck received his PhD in under Walter Hieber at the TU Munich.
+Beck received his PhD under Walter Hieber at the Technical University of Munich.
 He later moved to LMU Munich.
 He became emeritus in 2000.

 Research

 Beck published widely on complexes of simple inorganic and organic ligands.
 One theme was on organometallic derivatives of amino acids.
-He investigated weakly coordinating anions well before the them was popular.
+He investigated weakly coordinating anions well before the theme was popular.